Who We Are

 Ruth J. Heflin is the author of Pitiless Bronze: A Postpatriarchal Examination of Prepatriarchal Cultures and of I Remain Alive: A Sioux Literary Renaissance (her doctoral dissertation and, later, her first scholarly book), the young adult novel Yonni Hale and the Cosmic Wind, and Time Coven, a collection of short fiction.
 In addition, she has written two screenplays, Mrs. Nash and Dr. Cooper's Finishing School for Incels.
 She is also currently writing two novels and another scholarly book, a critical edition of Charles Eastman's Red Hunters and the Animal People, noting ecological changes in the real places described in his book over the last 135 years.
 As a graduate student, Ruth worked for the Kansas Quarterly, Touchstone magazine, and the Midland Review.

-James P. Cooper is the author of Listening for Low Tide.
-He served as a poetry editor for Cimarron Review from 1995-1998 while earning his PhD.
+James P. Cooper served as a poetry editor for Cimarron Review from 1995-1998 while earning his PhD.
 Afterwards, from 1999 to 2004, he read and selected full-length poetry manuscripts for Bluestem Press.
-He has maintained his blog RedMoonCafe.blogspot for nearly seventeen years .
-Nominated for a Pushcart prize and Best of the Net by Apple Valley Review, he has published other poems in both regional and national journals, such as Abandoned Mine, Indiana Review, Connecticut Review, Gulf Coast, Red Rock Review, Flint Hills Review, Dragon Poet Review, Poetica Review, New Note Poetry, Thorny Locust, The Project for a New Mythology, and Any Key Review.
-His chapbook, Listening for Low Tide, is available through Amazon.
+He has maintained his blog RedMoonCafe.blogspot for more than eighteen years.
+A Pushcart nominee, he has published poems in Apple Valley Review, Connecticut Review, Evening Street Review, Flint Hills Review, Gulf Coast, Indiana Review, Slant, Stone Poetry Journal, and other journals.
+His chapbook, Listening for Low Tide, was awarded an honorable mention by the 2024 Eric Hoffer Book Award and is available through Amazon.

 Together, we have more than 60 years of teaching college-level writing and literature courses and have worked for many different literary magazines for over 13 years.